Skip to Content

 Our house being absolutely covered in toys and tripping hazards was a huge source of stress for my husband and ended up being a battle I just couldn’t win.

-Our boys just love all of their toys, especially when I’m about to donate them, yet they hardly ever sit down to actually play with a single toy for any length of time.
+Our boys just love all of their old toys, especially when I’m about to donate them, yet they hardly ever sit down to actually play with a single toy for any length of time.

 Related: I Hate my Toddler: Strategies for Overwhelmed Parents